itsnotajulius/Java/JavaNote.md

 abstract Method: abstract void myMethod();
 Call Method: myMethod(?var?,...);

-OOP:
+## OOP:

-Object Oriented Programming:
+### Object Oriented Programming:

 Definition: OOP is about creating objects that contain both data and methods.
 It is reuseable and less code and shorted dev time

 Classes: Is a blueprint.
 Is the template for objects

-Objects: Is an instance/refence of classes, they inherit all public variables and methods of class When assigning Instances to Instances you assign it to the object in memory and can modify both at once No static mean instance has its own variables, with static mean variables of different instances are same Getters/setters: Used for validation and tests
+Objects: Is an instance/refence of classes, they inherit all public variables and methods of class When assigning Instances to Instances you assign it to the object in memory and can modify both at once No static mean instance has its own variables, with static mean variables of different instances are same

+Getters/setters: Used for validation and tests

     Class:                      public class myClass{dataType arriType = data;....}
-    Class Constructor:          public myClass(?dataType? ?var?,...){set stuff}                               (must be public, no void, dont use getters and setters) public myClass(){?set default?}
+    Class Constructor:          public myClass(?dataType? ?var?,...){set stuff}
+                                (must be public, no void, dont use getters and setters) public myClass(){?set default?}
                                 this(?var?,...);                                                              (Calling constructer in object)(Make consturc chains for no dups)
-    Object:                     myClass myObj = new myClass();                                                (Can be in different java files but same dir)
-    Object variable:            myObj.x
+    Object:                     myClass myObj = new myClass();
+                                (Can be in different java files but same dir) Object variable:            myObj.x
     Modi Variable:              myObj.x = stuff
-    Current object:             this.x                                                                        (Used if parameter has same name as instance/object variable)
+    Current object:             this.x
-    Static and Public:          static can be accesed without object, public need object to be accessed
+                                (If parameter has same name as instance/object variable) Static and Public:          static access without object, public need object to be accessed